 Workflow automation improves productivity, efficiency, and customer experience.

-Workflow Automation refers to the design, execution, and automation of processes where human tasks, data or files are routed between people or systems based on pre-defined business rules.
+Workflow Automation refers to the design, execution, and automation of processes based on workflow rules where human tasks, data, or files are routed between people or systems based on pre-defined business rules.
 Using enterprise workflow software, your business can save time and reduce errors with automation.

 - Job Satisfaction

-Here are some examples of processes that can benefit from workflow automation:
+Here are some examples of processes that can benefit from optimization using automation software:

 New Account Setup